Skip to main content

 FRONTIERS IN EPIGENETIC CONTROL FOR ENHANCED STEM CELL THERAPIES

-Science Spotlight Speaker: Gregory Block, PhD – Histone Therapeutics
+Science Spotlight Moderator: Gregory Block, PhD (he/him/his) – Histone Therapeutics

-Science Spotlight Speaker: Debattama Sen – Harvard University / Massachusetts General Hospital Center for Cancer Research
+Science Spotlight Speaker: Debattama R. Sen, PhD (she/her/hers) – Harvard University / Massachusetts General Hospital Center for Cancer Research

 Science Spotlight Speaker: Sara Che, PhD – Tune Therapeutics

-Science Spotlight Speaker: Hannele Ruohola-Baker, PhD – University of Washington
+Science Spotlight Speaker: Hannele Ruohola-Baker, PhD (she/her/hers) – University of Washington

 Science Spotlight Speaker: Lise Munsie, PhD – CCRM